electricimp/imp-central-impt/DevelopmentGuide.md

 At any time you can update your Project by [**impt project update**](./CommandsManual.md#project-update) command.
 The following can be updated:
 - the project's Device Group Name and Description, the production target Device Group.
 The same can be done by [**impt dg update**](./CommandsManual.md#device-group-update) command as well.
 - change the source files which are linked to the Project.
-You can specify new file name(s), rename the previous file(s), create empty file(s).

 Note, you can update other impCentral API entities related to your Project by using other impt commands.
 For example, use [**impt product update**](./CommandsManual.md#product-update) command to change Name and Description of the related Product.

-*Example - Update Description of the project's Device Group, rename the linked device source file to "device1.nut"*
+*Example - Update Description of the project's Device Group, change the linked device source file to "device1.nut"*
 ```
-> impt project update -s "New description of my DG" -x device1.nut -r
+> impt project update -s "New description of my DG" -x device1.nut
 Device Group "27f8ee81-59cd-a9ad-d2a4-e430e4e19ae9" is updated successfully.
-Device source file "device.nut" is renamed successfully to "device1.nut".
+Device source file "device.nut" is renamed successfully to "device1.nut". ???
 Project is updated successfully.
 Project info:
 Device file:  device1.nut